 Content Type Description PMF Gadget focexec Default.
 Allows you to select from any FOCEXEC in your environment with gadget as the starting characters in the name.
 Typically, these are PMF gadgets.
 Since most of the shipped FOCEXEC gadgets are already registered in PMF, you would typically need to use this option only if you have created a custom gadget and want to register it with the system.
-Adobe Flex control Allows you to select from any SWF file that you have installed in any application in your application path.
-PMF does not search the mainstreet, pmfdata, or pmf[rdbms] app folders.
-Tip: If WebFOCUS is installed in a split-tier configuration, the SWF files must be installed in the same app folder on both the WebFOCUS Client and WebFOCUS server machines.

-Content Type Description WebFOCUS report Allows you to select from any FOCEXEC in your environment.
+Adobe Flex control This content type is no longer supported.
+WebFOCUS report Allows you to select from any FOCEXEC in your environment.
 Typically, you would select this option to gadgetize any existing WebFOCUS report.
 This allows you to pass standard PMF parameters to the report.
-For more information on how to receive and use those parameters, see Mapping Parameters to an Operational Report on page 332.
+For more information on how to receive and use those parameters, see Mapping Parameters to an Operational Report on page 329.
 MR report Allows you to integrate Managed Reporting content into PMF.
 Typically, you would select this option to gadgetize an existing WebFOCUS Managed Reporting report.
 This capability allows you to pass standard PMF parameters to the report.
-For more information on how to receive and use those parameters, see Mapping Parameters to an Operational Report on page 332.
+For more information on how to receive and use those parameters, see Mapping Parameters to an Operational Report on page 329.
+Note: This content type is deprecated.
 Web Page Allows you to specify any external web application that you want to include as a gadget.
 You can type the entire URL for the application, including any parameters, in the URL field.

-Once you have specified the type of gadget that you are registering, you can configure the passing of parameters, as appropriate to the gadget, as detailed in Designing Gadgets on page 352.
+Once you have specified the type of gadget that you are registering, you can configure the passing of parameters, as appropriate to the gadget, as detailed in Designing Gadgets on page 349.